transccc/iot-project/README.md

 ## Project Overview
-Door Climate Monitor is a project that uses local hosting for real-time analysis of temperature, humidity, and door status.
+Smart Door + 1 is a project that uses local hosting for real-time analysis of temperature, humidity, and door status.
 It provides both historical data overview and real-time notifications about the status of a door and its historical status in relation to temperature.
 The purpose of the project is to monitor the insulation of a room, particularly through the status of one door, and to provide real-time updates about that door.
 It incorporates humidity as a data point to allow for the analysis of other factors, such as whether a window was opened, without directly monitoring the windows.
 .